 We are so proud of our students.

-Congratulations to Oogie Art student, Maya Dixon (12th Grade, Fieldston Upper School), for being selected as a 2018 YoungArts Finalist!
+Congratulations to Oogie Art student, Maya Dixon (12th Grade, Fieldston Upper School, Bronx), for being selected as a 2018 YoungArts Finalist!

 Oogie Art took another trip to Uganda this summer to help build solar panels for the Kasangula Talent School located in the Mityana district.
 Students taught a total of 8 art classes, engaging in creativity and leadership roles with the local students.
 Oogie Art also donated many books to help build the library which would be a great resource for students.
 The visit is yet another step in helping to upgrade the school and improve upon education of children.